From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Intention-Drive Benchmark

-\textbf{Hierarchical Instruction Generation.} To generate a rich spectrum of language instructions that reflect varying levels of abstraction, we devised a hierarchical annotation strategy powered by an advanced VLM.
-This process synthesizes two distinct levels of linguistic instructions for each driving scenario, ensuring a comprehensive evaluation of a model's language understanding capabilities, as shown in Figure~\ref{fig:dataset}.
-Specifically, we designed a pipeline to obtain the instructions: \begin{itemize}[leftmargin=*] \item \textbf{Low-Level Atomic Instructions:} We first define the most granular, standardized driving primitives representing the fundamental actions of the ego vehicle.
+\textbf{Hierarchical Dataset Construction.} We devised a hierarchical annotation strategy powered by an advanced Large Vision-Language Model (LVLM).
+Specifically, we employ GPT-5.2 as the core annotation engine, leveraging its state-of-the-art capabilities in multimodal reasoning and semantic alignment to parse complex driving scenarios.
+This process synthesizes two distinct levels of linguistic instructions for each driving scenario, as illustrated in Figure~\ref{fig:dataset}.
+The detailed pipeline for obtaining these instructions is described as follows: \begin{itemize}[leftmargin=*, itemsep=1pt, topsep=1pt, partopsep=1pt, parsep=1pt] \item \textit{Low-Level Atomic Instructions}: We first define the most granular, standardized driving primitives representing the fundamental actions of the ego vehicle.
 For each timestamp, a VLM is employed to infer the primary maneuver from a predefined vocabulary of atomic actions, such as \texttt{Straight}, \texttt{Turn Left}, \texttt{Change Lane Right}, and \texttt{Stop}.
-Concurrently, a speed status (e.g., \texttt{Accelerate}, \texttt{Decelerate}, \texttt{Maintain Speed}) is assigned, reflecting the vehicle's instantaneous speed profile.
-This initial layer ensures a precise and unambiguous representation of the vehicle's movement at the most basic level, forming the foundational understanding for subsequent high-level generations. \item \textbf{High-Level Human Intentions:} Next, leveraging the comprehensive understanding derived from low-level atomic instructions, alongside the multi-modal sensor inputs, these instructions capture natural language utterances from a passenger's perspective.
+Concurrently, a speed status is assigned, reflecting the vehicle's instantaneous speed profile.
+This initial layer ensures a precise and unambiguous representation of the vehicle's movement at the most basic level, forming the foundational understanding for subsequent high-level generations. \item \textit{High-Level Human Intentions}: Next, leveraging the comprehensive understanding derived from low-level atomic instructions, alongside the sensor inputs, these instructions capture natural language utterances from a passenger's perspective.
 These represent abstract goals or observations that require a higher degree of contextual reasoning and semantic interpretation.
-This high level focuses on mirroring the intuitive way humans communicate driving intentions, often blending direct commands with observations or warnings, and critically depends on the consistent and semantically rich information provided by the preceding layer. \end{itemize}
+This high level focuses on mirroring the intuitive way humans communicate driving intentions, often blending direct commands with observations or warnings. \end{itemize}